 The purpose of the WLAN selection procedure is to create a prioritized list of selected WLAN(s).

 The UE shall perform WLAN selection based on the user preferences and WLANSP rules.
-The UE may be provisioned with WLANSP rules from multiple PLMNs.User preferences take precedence over the WLANSP rules.
+The UE may be provisioned with WLANSP rules from multiple PLMNs to be used when not operating in SNPN access operation mode.

+The UE may be provisioned with multiple WLANSP rules to be used when operating in SNPN access operation mode over non-3gpp access.

+- pre-configured from the subscribed SNPN or CH with AAA server and stored in the selected entry of the "list of subscriber data", if selected or HPLMN (associated with the PLMN subscription, if selected); or

+- received from the PCF of the subscribed SNPN associated with the selected entry of the "list of subscriber data" if selected) or HPLMN (associated with the PLMN subscription, if selected).

+User preferences take precedence over the WLANSP rules.

 The user preferences are used to select between the automatic WLAN selection procedure or the manual WLAN selection procedure: